allthroughthenight/allthroughthenight.github.io/_posts/2099-01-01-do-llms-dream-in-training-data.md

 title: "Do LLMs Dream in Training Data?"
 ---

-Whenever I take a break from podcasts for long form media i.e. audio books, everytime I come back I forget how much I enjoy them.
-They're self contained, designed for people with busy hands but clear minds, and I can part take in them while doing other things I need to get done.
+Whenever I take a break from podcasts, everytime I come back I forget how much I enjoy them.
+They're self contained, and designed for people with busy hands but clear minds, so I can listen to them while I'm doing other things I need to get done.

 Being a chronic hackernews surfer, [this post](https://news.ycombinator.com/item?id=41503835) talked about turning books into audiobooks, which then mentioned what about other sites, and of course a podcast aroudn that for hackernews already existed.
 I listed to an episode and I was hooked.
 It does what I use the site for, seeing the general consensus of other tech workers about trending topics related to America and the western world.